To collect or not to collect?

 There are multiple issues with claims data that thwarts brokers from being true and professional consultants.

 Claims data is historical – meaning it is backward looking and tells you what has happened in the past.

 There are holes in the data, especially when looking at pharmacy underwriting.
 Not every drug taken by every employee is being recorded, and therefore available.

-Claims data is also de-identified.
-If one employee is responsible for the claims, but is not longer working for that group – that employee could still be blowing up the group and costing your clients tens of thousands of dollars.
+Claims data is also de-identified, and therefore ties brokers’ hands from being able to implement risk mitigation tactics.
+For example, if one employee is responsible for the claims, but is not longer working for that group – that employee could still be blowing up the group and costing your clients tens of thousands of dollars.
 And, you are not in a position to detect this until well after the fact.

 Most importantly, this information is not proprietary to your firm.

 Any broker with relatively little effort can obtain these types of data, meaning there is nothing you as a consultant has that provides a competitive edge for winning / retaining a group and providing superior value.